Vladmir-bits/AIrth/README.md

-# AIrth - AI-Driven Energy Management
+# AIrth - AI-Driven Energy Management / Carbon Credit Marketplace on Solana

-AIrth is an innovative platform that utilizes AI to optimize energy use and reduce emissions in business operations.
+AIrth is an innovative platform that utilizes AI to optimize energy use, reduce emissions in business operations, and allow users to trade their carbon credit with Solana crypto.

 ## Features
 - Predictive energy consumption modeling.